derkork/openscad-graph-editor/manual/manual.md

 ![](images/create_variable.gif)

-You can give the variable a name and then press _OK_.
+Variables need a name.
+You should also give your new variable a type, so you (and the editor) know what kind of value you can to assign to it.
+You can also give your variable a default value.
+This is the value the variable will have by default, unless you change it later with a _Set variable_ node.
+Finally, you can decide whether the variable should appear in OpenSCAD's [customizer panel](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Customizer).
+This allows users to quickly change the value of a variable without changing the OpenSCAD code.
+Depending on the type of variable you create, the customizer panel will show a slider, a checkbox, a vector edit or a text field.
+You can also add constraints to your variable.
+This will make sure that the value of the variable is always within the specified range.
+Which constraints are available, depends on the type of variable you create.

 Now the variable will be visible in your project tree.

 #### Using a variable